Walk with the Birds boardwalk

 Parking

-Parking is available at The Glade picnic area, including several designated disabled spots.
+Parking is available in a bitumen carpark at The Glade picnic area, including 1 accessible parking spot.

 Best times to visit